micmic210/budget-manager/README.md

 ## Introduction

 Welcome to Budget Manager, an easy-to-use application designed to help you manage and track your expenses efficiently.
-Whether you're looking to keep an eye on your daily spending, set budget limits, or just need a better way to organize your finances, Budget Manger provides the tools you need to stay on top of your budget.
+Whether you’re looking to keep an eye on your daily spending, set budget limits, or just need a better way to organize your finances, Budget Manager provides the tools you need to stay on top of your budget.

 ## Contents
   * [Introduction](#introduction)